 How to stop vishing attacks

 As mentioned earlier in this article, phone numbers (both mobile and landline) can be included in data dumps from previous breaches, found online/offline through legitimate means, or guessed at by the cybercriminal.
-Increasingly, apps, platforms, and companies request people’s phone numbers when the sign up to use them or purchase goods and services – which can be leaked if the company has a data breach.
-Similar to smishing attacks, people are issued with work phones or bring their own devices to works, which means that regardless of the device someone is using when they’re targeted by a vishing attack, this is a significant risk to organizations.
+Increasingly, apps, platforms, and companies request people’s phone numbers when they sign up to use them or purchase goods and services – which can be leaked if the company has a data breach.
+Similar to smishing attacks, people are issued with work phones or bring their own devices to work, which means that regardless of the device someone is using when they’re targeted by a vishing attack there is a significant risk to organizations.

 Again, like smishing attacks, it’s difficult to simply ‘stop’ vishing outright – the cybercriminal can simply contact them using a different number or platform.